jronque/jronque/_recipes/split-pea-soup-with-ham.md

   - hearty
 ---

-title: Split pea soup with ham
+This is in content - title: Split pea soup with ham
 date: 2018-05-07 15:56 -0700
 categories:
   - Soup